Rashida Jones on Exploring Feminist Porn in Her Netflix Show

 That movie represents a very specific set of stories that come out of a very specific type of porn.
 It did not represent all of porn, and there was a conversation among people in the industry about whether that movie was really representative.
 And I understood the fact that people inside the industry felt stigmatized and marginalized by that movie because it could be the only thing that anyone has seen inside the porn industry.
 So we wanted to make sure to broaden the spectrum of what is happening in the sex industry today.

-And that's how you came to the filmmakers Erika Randall and Holly Lust.
+And that's how you came to the filmmakers Erika Lust and Holly Randall.

 A couple of people we've met along the way have said they had such a nice time working with Holly, and Erika is a star in her own right.
 We just wanted to broaden and show what's possible, and what it's like when a woman wants to represent female desire through her own gaze.

-Note: Correction: The original version of this article misidentified the filmmakers featured in the first episode of Hot Girls Wanted: Turned On.
-They Are Erika Lust and Holly Randall, not Erika Randall and Holly Lust.